Our Story

 About Us

 I have been lucky to fish with my family for many years.
 My wife Michelle started fishing with me before our children were born.
 We fished with our son Sebastien when he was less than a year old - he learned to walk on the boardwalks of Namu, on the central coast.
-When my wife became pregnant with our daughter Rosalie, she said that I was on my own.
+When my wife became pregnant with our daughter Rosalie, she said that it was time for her to stay ashore.
 Two kids under the age of three was way too much for a fishing boat.
 For several years, when the children were young, I fished close to Cowichan Bay as much as I could.
 As the children got older, I returned to fishing up north where I have fished most of my life.

 Sebastien and Rosalie have been crew and fished with me since high school.
 This is a real treat for me.
 Fishing has helped both of them go to university.
 Sebastien is now working in the computer sciences and Rosalie has followed in Michelle's footsteps and is working in the theatre in Toronto.
 They both continue to fish on the Michelle Rose from time to time.